 Qualifying Events For Spouses and Dependent Children

-Events that create a relationship status change between the insurance policy holder and other qualified beneficiaries on the health plan.
+Events that create a relationship status change between the insurance policy holder, their spouse and other qualified beneficiaries on the health plan.
 In these situations, you may have COBRA coverage for up to 36 months.

 You Lost Insurance Due To Legal Separation Or Divorce